aliwert/js-four-operations/README.md

-# Basic Maths Four Operations with basic and alerd
+# Basic Maths Four Operations with basic and alert